swiftlang/swift-package-manager/Documentation/Usage.md

 thus this component of the package manager will become redundant.

-*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local`.
+*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local` on Intel Macs, or /opt/homebrew on Apple silicon Macs.
 For now adapt the paths, but as said, we plan to support basic relocations like these.

 ### Module Map Versioning